gnc506/Skills_Assessment/README.md

 # SkillsAssess2
 Group 9 - Skills Assessment 2

-We were working on the below files.
+We were working on the files.
 We analyze based on the PubMed database of papers published since around 2000 which mention the biological target in either the title or abstract.